[H2] TL;DR

 You feel bulging or pressure in your vaginal area.

-You leak during specific activities like running, jumping, or lifting.
+You leak during specific activities, such as running, jumping, or lifting.

 Pelvic floor PT has proven effectiveness for postpartum incontinence, often achieving improvement within 6-8 weeks of consistent exercises.
 The exercises work best when started early, but they can help even years after delivery.